AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/workfront-testing-environments/environment-promotion.md

 The API authenticates each request to ensure that the client has access to view or modify a requested object.

-Authentication is performed by passing in a session ID which can be given using one the following methods:
+Authentication is performed by passing in a session ID or API key, which can be given using one the following methods:

 ### Request Header Authentication